aabajyan/BouncingBallz/README.md

 The purpose is to test my skills in the game development space, specifically in game physics.
 Even though physics is already implemented in most game engines, I believe it's important to learn how physics works under the hood.

+## What I learned?

+After a week of studying and working on this project, I've learned the basics of physics in games.
+While there's still a lot to learn (such as fully grasping concepts like aerodynamic drag), I believe it's good progress for that period of time.

 ## Setup

 ```sh